How to Set HubSpot: Enable the OAuth 2.0 Option

 Create a HubSpot Developer Account

-Go to the HubSpot website and press the “Create a developer account” button.
+Go to the HubSpot website and press the “Create developer account” button.

 Once logged in, move to the Developer home section and press the “Create app” button.

-Next, insert the developer’s account name in the newly appeared Public app name field (here, we type the “MyHubSpotAppTEST” text).
-Also, you can fill out non-required fields.
+Next, enter the developer’s account name in the newly appearing Public app name field (here, we type “MyHubSpotAppTEST”).
+You can also fill out non-required fields.

 Link the HubSpot Account with JetFormBuilder